Trust Accounting

 Security deposits are considered tenant funds until the landlord becomes entitled to receive all or part of the security deposit under the terms of the lease.
 When a property manager collects security deposit funds from a tenant, the money must be held in a trust account.

 It is a good standard practice to have your Tenant Security Deposits in a separate account from your rents collected.
-Even though this is not a requirement in all states, it will help in tracking/reporting the amount of security deposits you should have deposited and that you are not accidentally using these funds.
+Even though this is not a requirement in all states, it will help track and report the amount of security deposits you have deposited and ensure that you are not accidentally using these funds.

 Commingling of Funds